-Despite the effort by the Company to address the concern, the Auditors issued the Disclaimer of Opinion as they cast doubt on the capitalisation of borrowing and fund raising.
+Despite the effort by the Company to address the concern, the Auditors issued the Disclaimer of Opinion as they cast doubt on the extension of bond, capitalisation of borrowing, fund raising and disposal of subsidiaries.
 The management of the Company (the "Management") has considered the Auditors' rationale and understood their consideration in arriving their opinion.